tytydraco/yessleep/out/They_want_to_talk_like_us_walk_like_us_live_like_us.md

 Mom walks up to me and ruffles my hair, and i respond by quickly moving away from the hand and complaining, cause, you know, i was 13 and i thought i didnt need my mother's affection anymore.

-"Thank you sweetie, i'll bake us a cake whenever i have the time, how's that sound?"
+"Thank you hun.
+I'll bake us a cake whenever i have the time, how's that sound?"

 Despite my defiance, i cant help but light up at the idea.